de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ```

 **Important Notes**
-- When using the command line version of the XAIPValidator you **must** specify the location of the schema files by using the parameter -Mvalidator.schemaDir.
+- when using the command line version of the XAIPValidator you **must** specify the location of the schema files by using the parameter -Mvalidator.schemaDir.
 Otherwise the validator will not start
 - when using the parameter -o you must specify a directory.
 Currently the validator cannot write a plain file located in the same directory
 - when using parameter -v you need to specify the URL of the signature verification service to be used.
 The signature verification service must be compliant to the TR-03112 / OASIS interface definition (using VerifiyRequest)